Construction Carpenter Resume Examples

 Construction Carpenter Resume Example?

-While carpentry is a very hands-on role, to get the job you want it’s critical that you learn how to write a resume that articulates not just your hard skills but your soft skills, too.
+While carpentry is a very hands-on role, to get the job you want, it’s critical that you learn how to write a resume that articulates not just your hard skills but your soft skills, too.
 To do this, we recommend studying our carpenter resume examples, which will show you exactly how a strong resume is laid out and what information you’ll need to provide.
 Our examples can help in a variety of ways, including:

 - Providing job-specific resume content: Finding the right keywords and phrases for a resume is critical to getting noticed.
 Our carpentry resume examples are written by professional resume writers who know what employers look for in applicants.
 For instance, in the example above, the job seeker provides a list of job-specific skills to drive home that he is the right person for the job.
 If you need more help, our resume builder will suggest pre-written text to assist you in writing every section of your resume.

-- Shows you examples of resume formats: There are three main resume formats: chronological, combination and functional.
+- Shows you examples of resume formats: There are three main resume formats: chronological, combination, and functional.
 The job seeker in the resume example above chose a combination format, which is a good choice for an applicant with impressive work experience and a competitive skill set.
-However, if you are an entry-level carpenter or are seeking a master-level role, choose a resume format might be better suited to your experience level.
+However, if you are an entry-level carpenter or are seeking a master-level role, choose a resume format that might be better suited to your experience level.

 - Helps you choose a resume template: Carpentry is a creative profession, but many candidates still choose boring resume designs.
 Set yourself apart and show some flair by including an eye-catching resume template with a pop of color.
 In the carpenter resume example provided, the candidate opted for a hint of orange, which will help his resume stand out.
 However, if you are applying in a more conservative work environment, consider a less flashy design.